 Common things people do when they drive negligently include driving while distracted and driving at a speed that is unsafe for the conditions.

-When negligence results in the death of another human being, it gives rise to a wrongful death claim.
+When negligence results in the death of another human being, this is wrongful death.

-IS A WORK-RELATED DEATH CONSIDERED A WRONGFUL DEATH?
+IS A WORK-RELATED DEATH THE SAME AS WRONGFUL DEATH?

 An employee who dies as a result of a work-related accident is not generally a civil wrongful death case.

-Death as a result of an on the job injury, or as a result of an illness caused by the job, it a workers compensation case.
+Death as a result of an on the job injury, or as a result of an illness caused by the job, is a workers compensation case. *

 Does Workers Comp Cover Death?